Innf107/preluwude/README.md

 # Preluwude

 Preluwude is an alternative prelude for Haskell that is losely inspired by Relude.
-It focuses on making efficient data structures easy and bad programming patterns hard to use.
+It is focused on making efficient data structures easy and bad programming patterns hard to use.

 ## Recommended extensions
 - NoImplicitPrelude